Estimated read time: 5 minutes, 47 seconds

 Once your campaigns are completed, go back and evaluate performance.
 Did you meet your marketing goals and objectives?
 Did you find any valuable new insights about your customers, messaging, or marketing channels?

 We tend to stress about the holidays.
 Whether we want to find that perfect present or create a successful campaign, we often overthink the process.
-But it really comes down to taking it a step at a time and dividing major tasks into digestible parts.
-And remember, don’t forget to track and measure results so you can optimize your holiday efforts next year.
-Happy holidays!
+But it comes down to taking it a step at a time and dividing major tasks into digestible parts.
+And for an even more in-depth guide on how to set up your business for the holidays, take a look at our 2020 Holiday Playbook!